christouachilleas71-source/Portfolio/PC_Build/README.md

 ---

 ## 📁 Project Structure

-- `/PC_Build/README.md` → This file (full explanation)
 - `/PC_Build/photos` → Optional: photos of the build
-- `/PC_Build/logs` → Optional: notes on BIOS updates or upgrades

-You can link the folder on GitHub like this:
-📁 Full Explanation on how the PC was built: [PC_Build Folder](https://github.com/achilleaschristou/Tech_Portfolio/tree/main/PC_Build)

 ---